VietnamTravel Tips & InfoVietnam Travel Adaptors for Your Electrical Devices Abroad

 You should buy the electrical outlet adaptor or travel adaptor (phich chuyen doi o cam in Vietnamese) and the voltage converter (thiet bi bien ap in Vietnamese) before traveling.
 You can easily look for an abundance of travel adaptors on Amazon.
 However, in case you forget to bring or lose them on your way to Vietnam, you can also buy them in Vietnam too.

-There are many places to buy the travel adaptor, voltage converter and charger like big electronics stores, online or in small electronics shops.
-Note that many of these places will sell many kinds of travel adaptor: those that fit power plugs of imported goods that are used in Vietnam and those for people who want to travel abroad.
+There are many places to buy travel adaptors, voltage converters, and chargers, like big electronics stores, online, or small electronics shops.
+Note that many of these places will sell many kinds of travel adaptors: those that fit power plugs of imported goods used in Vietnam and those for people who want to travel abroad.
 Make sure that you buy the type A, C or F output.

 The average prices: